Welcome to St. STephen's!

-Welcome to St. Stephen’s Episcopal School’s new website!
-We sincerely hope you will read and learn about what it is that makes our school “wildly” unique from other Houston independent schools.
+Welcome to St. Stephen’s Episcopal School’s website!
+We sincerely hope you will read and learn about what it is that makes our school wildly unique.

 Students, parents, grandparents, alumni, faculty, staff, board members, and friends wholeheartedly support our school’s mission and core values—questioning, belief, individuality, relationships, service and future.
 As an Episcopal school, St. Stephen’s is committed to respecting the dignity of every human being.
 From this core value, our school became a No Place for Hate School, a partnership with the Anti-defamation League, and a Welcoming School through a relationship with the Human Rights Campaign.
 The culture of our school fosters diversity of thought and supports each member of our community.
 Bullying, teasing and harassment are antithetical to our values.
 Our doors are open to all students and families of different faiths and lifestyles who are seeking a school that is progressive, respectful, and values diversity.

 We work hard to provide St. Stephen’s students with a global academic foundation that is unparalleled in Houston.
-From Montessori (15 months through 6th grade) to the International Middle Years Curriculum (7th and 8th grades) to the International Baccalaureate (9th through 12th grades), our students are provided a challenging educational program designed to help them experience joy in learning, develop self-confidence, learn respect for the rights and feelings of others and become exceptional children and better adult-citizens of the world.
+From Montessori (15 months through 6th grade) to the International Middle Years Curriculum (7th and 8th grades), our students are provided a challenging educational program designed to help them experience joy in learning, develop self-confidence, learn respect for the rights and feelings of others and become exceptional children and better adult-citizens of the world.

 To the St. Stephen’s community, and to those families seeking a community to call their own, please know there is no other school in Houston like ours.
 It is truly a special place of learning and discovery for all who enter our doors.